PeggyJV/sommstats/README.md

-# SommelierApi
+# sommstats

-SommelierApi is an application.
+An API for Sommelier statistics

 ## Getting Started